codingali1/OpenCL-CNN/README.md

 ## Acceleration Method

 ### OpenCL
 In the CNN model, acceleration through parallelism is very useful.
-So OpenCL is used to apply the parallelism with the GPU to this CNN model.
+So OpenCL is used to apply the parallelism with the GPU to this model.

-OpenCL is used to parallelize convolutional layers, pooling layers, and FC layers in VGG16.
-Next, batch processing is applied to maximize the effect of parallel processing.
+OpenCL is used to parallelize convolutional layers, pooling layers, and FC layers.
+Batch processing is then further applied to maximize the effect of parallel processing.

 ### Convolutional Layer